nci/scores/README.md

 ## Acknowledging This Work

 If you find this work useful, please consider a citation or acknowledgment of it.
+A citable DOI is coming soon.
+This section will be updated in the coming weeks to include the correct citation.